opencast/opencast/docs/guides/admin/docs/configuration/multi.tenancy.md

 ### Limitations

 Multi tenancy in Opencast is working, however it is not fully finished.
-Certain objects are still shared amongst organizations, most notably workflow definitions, RSS/Atom feeds and encoding profiles.
+Certain objects are still shared amongst organizations, most notably RSS/Atom feeds and encoding profiles.

 Adding A Tenant